ShamariFeaster/structureJS/README.md

 structureJS
 ===========

+1. Break your app up into seperate files.
+2. Create  reusable, configurable modules.
+3. Declare the structure of the app in any order and structureJS will resolve order dependency automatically.
+4. Minify and combine all modules and files into a single file right from your browser.
+5. Utilize module dependencies easily and add semantic meaning to your modules
+6. Only puts one variable into the global namespace
+7. Partially AMD compliant (works with jQuery AMD for now, more to come)

 This 11kB (uncompressed) program allows you to break up complex Javacript apps into multiple files and reusable modules.
 It handles the complexity of making sure your files are imported in the right order.
 Use a manifest to modify the entire structure of you app in one file.

-Quickly build and deploy your app using only your browser.
-Using UglifyJS, structureJS will minify and combine your app into a single file right in your browser.

-Say goodbye to crazy build scripts.

 If you write Javascript applications and you want a simple, lightweight way to efficiently organize your code give it a try